zeepin/ZeepinChain-Crypto/README.md

 # License

-Ontology Crypto is under LGPL v3.0 license.
+ZeepinChain Crypto is under LGPL v3.0 license.
 See [LICENSE](LICENSE) for details.